NTTLimitedRD/plumbery/docs/tutorial.mqtt.pinger.swarm.rst

 Deployment commands
 -------------------

-For this use case, plumbery has to connect separately to multiple data centres and to apply several changes in multiple waves.
+For this tutorial, plumbery has to connect separately to multiple data centres and to apply several changes in multiple waves.

 .. sourcecode:: bash